 The revived British sports car marque was vague in its latest statement but said work on alternative powertrains has already commenced.
 Lithium is a key material used in EV batteries, though it isn't clear in what capacity, if any, TVR will have when it comes to batteries, other than using them in a future electric model.

 Before you start imagining an electric TVR, we'll remind you that it has been four years since the company showed off a concept for the V-8-powered Griffith.
-The project has been plagued by multiple factors, and the last we heard the company needed to raise funds to get production going at a plant in Wales.
+The project has been plagued by multiple factors, and the last we heard the company was making slow progress on setting up a plant in Wales.

 TVR hasn't provided a firm date for the start of production, though the latest reports point to a date in 2023.